photoprism/photoprism-docs/docs/developer-guide/translations-weblate.md

     This can lead to grammatical errors and misunderstandings.
     Native speakers should check existing translations and improve them if necessary.

-    If you are a native speaker and would like to support us by reviewing existing translations, please write to us at hello@photoprism.app so that we can grant you the rights to review.
+    If you are a native speaker and would like to support us by reviewing existing translations, please contact us at hello@photoprism.app so that we can grant you the rights to review.

     1. From your *Dashboard* open one of the components by clicking on the language